 INTPs excel in environments that allow room for growth and ways that help them feel challenged and interested.
 It's easy for them to lose interest in people or ideas that aren't challenging them or bringing passion.
 While Logicians are usually very scientific, incorporating a more artistic side to their personality might seem like an odd merging of interests, but this allows INTP to uniquely accomplish many impressive things.

 While many INTPs are often viewed as outwardly rigid, private, withdrawn, and introverted, this is not necessarily the case when they're interested in a challenging, or intriguing topic.
-If you involve a Logician in a conversation or discussion that piques their interest, they'll be able to become incredibly vivid and entertaining.
+If you involve a Logician in a conversation or discussion that they are interested in, they'll be able to become incredibly vivid and entertaining.
 INTPs are also more likely to use their wit and humor around people they trust.
 They also love to bounce ideas off their companions.

 Another great aspect of INTPs is their aspect of being blunt when needed.
 They generally hate beating around the bush, and when they have something to say, they believe telling the truth is better than avoiding it, even at the expense of a potential disagreement.

-INTPs can be fun to be around in the right company, especially in a smaller group.
+INTPs often make great guests, especially in a smaller group.
+However, they can struggle with people they don’t know.
 Most INTPs don't like overly large gatherings with loud music and lots of strangers, preferring quality conversations and good company over excess.
-In this situation, INTPs can be very enthusiastic, passionate, and keen to express their playfulness and creative sense of humor.
+In this situation, INTPs can be very enthusiastic, passionate, and playful with a creative humour.

 Many INTPs can struggle with being patient, especially around others who don't comprehend information or ideas as fast as them.
 While most Logicians love to share their knowledge with others, if the individual does not immediately understand what they are trying to explain, the INTP can often become upset and impatient and would instead end the conversation than explain further.